MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

 The FDL is extensible and adaptible to tailor it for various different applications.
 The FDL does not presume what a feature actually is and how it is described.

-FDL provides many notational and semantic extensions of the original feature diagrams [[KCH+90]][KTC90].
+FDL provides many notational and semantic extensions of the original FDs [[KCH+90]][KTC90].
 FDL has the following characteristics:
-* Each feature model has a root feature
+* Each FD has a root feature
 * Features are organized in a tree structure described by feature groups
 * The supported kinds of groups are:
     * usual "is child of" (ANDGroup)